Davie, Florida • Primary-source investigative summary

 Chain of command

 Who requested the initial Vigilant deployment in 2019?
 Who decided to add Flock in 2022?
-No staff report, budget justification, or internal recommendation from any point in the program’s history appears in the public record.
+The Vigilant ESA procurement chain is documented through R-2021-066: Captain Jeremy Stone requested it, Purchasing Manager Brian K. O’Connor approved it, Budget and Finance approved it, Town Administrator Richard J. Lemack approved it, Council passed R-2021-066, Mayor Judy Paul signed the contract.
+No equivalent chain is documented for any Flock decision — no staff report, budget justification, or internal recommendation appears in the public record at any stage.
 Whether the Town Manager or elected officials had input is not established.

 Total camera count